ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 };
 ```

-Note that C does not allow for floating point enumerations, so in case of
+Note that C does not allow for floating-point enumerations, so in case of
-floating point values such as:
+floating-point values such as:

 ```sql
 declare enum floating real (